mrchoc/mrchoc/README.md

-pls don't look at my projects...
-unless you're a recruiter, then just hire me and don't look at my projects 🙏
+hello there! please take a look at my projects!
 <!---
 <!---